-If you’re a marketer, you know that the tools you use are almost as important as the strategy you put behind them.
+If you’re a marketer, you know that the digital marketing tools you use are almost as important as the strategy you put behind them.
 It’s a constant cycle of understanding your goals along with budget and the features you need to finally pick the right tool for the job.
 The only issue with this? – it takes an enormous amount of research to really find the best fit.

-So, instead of wasting time scouring the web for the latest and greatest (who has time for that?), I’ve put together my top 5 marketing tools that will both help you accomplish those awesome strategies, and save time so you can focus on what’s really important (getting that last donut from the breakroom).
+So, instead of wasting time scouring the web for the latest and greatest (who has time for that?), I’ve put together my top 5 digital marketing tools that will both help you accomplish those awesome strategies, and save time so you can focus on what’s really important (getting that last donut from the breakroom).

 Buffer: Social Media

 First things first, if you need a tool that lets you post to multiple social accounts and provides great analytics, you need Buffer in your life.

 The best part?
 Buffer has a Chrome Plugin.
 This means you can be reading an article (on your own site, or somewhere else), decide you want to share it and do just that with the click of a button.
 You can even pick and chose different accounts and social platforms you want to share it from.
 Next, decide if you want to post it now, put it at the top of your queue (meaning it will be posted next), or at the bottom of your queue (posted last).

 Buffer creates a queue of posts and allows you to pick how many posts you want to send out each day.
 Then, as it learns, it takes the times when your audience is the most active and posts them during that time.
 Or, you can schedule for a more specific time if needed.
 Then, once posted, it starts gathering data so that you can look into your analytics to see what works, what doesn’t, your number of followers, and more.